 Labour has suffered its worst general election results in living memory with dozens of seats that the party had held for decades falling to the Conservatives.

-The Labour Heartlands that wall of Red has crumbled.
-Election night as been a night of loss not only of constituencies but the loss of hope and aspirations for millions.
+The Labour Heartlands the Red wall has crumbled.
+Election night has been a night of loss not only of constituencies but the loss of hope and aspirations for millions.
 The Labour Party offered ‘Jam today,’ real change.
 An opportunity to take this country forward into a new future where a persons first waking thoughts aren’t how they can survive another day or week on the bread line, how they can feed the kids or where the next pound will come from.

 Jeremy Corbyn and the Labour Party offered a chance to move the country forward, away from austerity, zero-hour contracts poverty wages and food banks.
 He offered a vision of equality and social change.

 So why didn’t the people more so the working class grasp this opportunity as they did in 2017 what changed?

 We had virtually the same winning manifesto of 2017.
 The manifesto added bread to the jam a staple substance.
 Free broadband, free school meals and other benefits.
 Policy’s designed to make the working classes lot in life just a little bit easier.

 On domestic policy, the 2019 manifesto was a plus, plus manifesto that matched the manifesto of 2017.
 The 2017 manifesto that helped carry Jeremy Corbyn in a tide of change against all the odds with his virtual one-man campaign we witnessed gains where we expected losses and hope rise from a sea of desperation.
 But that was then…